openguild-labs/substrate-kitties/README.md

 ### Business logic

-We are going to build a simple NFT marketplace for `Substrate Kitties` (Please take a look at CryptoZombies or CryptoKitties on Ethereum blockchain to get an idea of what is Substrate Kitties) that allows users to:
+We are going to build a simple NFT marketplace for `Substrate Kitties` (Please take a look at CryptoZombies or CryptoKitties on the Ethereum blockchain to get an idea of what is Substrate Kitties) that allows users to:

 - `mint`: Mint a new NFT item (we call it a Kitty)
 - `transfer`: Transfer a new NFT item from the sender to a destination account.